Light-Workflow Runner

 It can run in:

-• a Cube Sandbox session,
+• a Cube Sandbox or Docker Sandboxes microVM,

 Recommended default for release workflows: